Folsom Motorcycle Accident Lawyer Serving California and Surrounding Communities

 In contrast, in a lawsuit based on negligence, you must establish the duty of the other driver to use reasonable care and show that the other driver’s breach of the duty caused your injuries.
 In some cases, evidence of an unsafe lane change, such as testimony from witnesses who saw the accident, may prove that a driver breached their duty to use reasonable care and thereby caused the victim’s injuries.

 Sometimes California motorcyclists engage in lane splitting.
 This is a maneuver that is illegal in every other state but that is legal in California.
 It allows motorcyclists to weave between lanes at fast speeds.
 California does not track how often lane splitting is involved in causing accidents.
 Guidelines are being created to determine what safe lane splitting would entail.

 While it is not unlawful, unsafe lane splitting might be relevant to a defendant’s affirmative defense of comparative negligence.
 If comparative negligence is raised, the jury will evaluate the plaintiff’s total damages and assign percentages of fault to both parties.
 The plaintiff’s damages will be reduced by their percentage of fault for the accident.

 Explore Your Options with a Folsom Motorcycle Accident Lawyer

 Unsafe lane changes are often made in a moment’s distraction, but they may have devastating consequences for a rider.
-The California personal injury lawyers at Travis G. Black & Associates has experience handling claims arising out of these accidents.
+The California personal injury lawyers at Travis Black Law has experience handling claims arising out of these accidents.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
-For a free consultation with a Folsom personal injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+For a free consultation with a Folsom personal injury lawyer, call Travis Black Law at 916-962-2896 or contact us online.